8 Mistakes to Avoid When Baking a Whole Ham

 A big ham needs a few hours to reheat properly since it’s so dense, but if you heat it uncovered and glaze it right from the beginning, the ham will dry out.

-→ Follow this tip: Heat the ham covered first until it’s about 120°F, then kick the heat up to high.
-Brush the ham with the glaze and bake for about 10 minutes.
+→ Follow this tip: Heat the ham at 325°F — covered first — until it’s about 120°F, then kick the heat up to 425°F. Brush the ham with the glaze and bake for about 10 minutes.
 Glaze again, then broil until the outside is caramelized and the skin crisps (watch out for burning though!).
 The whole glazing process should only take about 15 minutes total.